codatio/codat-docs/docs/accounting-api/guides/bill-pay/use-bill-pay-demo-app.md

 ### Make a mock payment

 The demo app provides functionality for making mock payments against bills.
-When you "pay" a bill, the app automatically pushes a bill payment to the accounting platform &mdash; in this case, QuickBooks Online &mdash; where it's reconciled against the source bill, which is marked as *paid*.
+When you "pay" a bill, the app automatically pushes a bill payment to the accounting platform&mdash;in this case, QuickBooks Online&mdash;where it's reconciled against the source bill, which is marked as *paid*.

 To make a mock payment: